zastrowm/friendly-engine/readme.md

 # Web-Based Editor

-Source code for a web-based WYSIWYG web page editor used to create HMIs displaying live data from external devices.
+Source code for a web-based WYSIWYG web page editor used to create apps displaying live data from external data sources.

 Totally a learning prototype.